Learning Generics by extending the prometheus python client

 return cast(_MetricsTypeT, self._parent_metric.labels(**labelkwargs))

-# child class passing in type to base class via generics
+# Child class passing a specific type (_PromCounter) to the base class via generics

 class Counter(_MetricsBase[_PromCounter]):